Xirnus/Prelim-vigenere-cipher/README.md

 #### Processing Steps

 1. Generate Key:
-    Function: generate_key(msg, key)
+    - Function: generate_key(msg, key)
-    Input:
+    - Input:
-        msg: String (the message to be encrypted or decrypted)
+        - msg: String (the message to be encrypted or decrypted)
-        key: String (the encryption key)
+        - key: String (the encryption key)
-    Process: Extends the key to match the length of the message by repeating it.
+    - Process: Extends the key to match the length of the message by repeating it.
-    Output: String (the generated key)
+    - Output: String (the generated key)

 2. Encrypt Message:
-    Function: encrypt_vigenere(msg, key)
+    - Function: encrypt_vigenere(msg, key)
-    Input:
+    - Input:
-        msg: String (plaintext to encrypt)
+        - msg: String (plaintext to encrypt)
-        key: String (encryption key)
+        - key: String (encryption key)
-    Process:
+    - Process:
-        Generates the key using generate_key().
+        - Generates the key using generate_key().
-        Iterates over each character in the message, converting it to its ASCII code, performing encryption using the Vigenère formula, and converting it back to a character.
+        - Iterates over each character in the message, converting it to its ASCII code, performing encryption using the Vigenère formula, and converting it back to a character.
-    Output: String (encrypted message)
+    - Output: String (encrypted message)

 3. Decrypt Message:
-    Function: decrypt_vigenere(msg, key)
+    - Function: decrypt_vigenere(msg, key)
-    Input:
+    - Input:
-        msg: String (ciphertext to decrypt)
+        - msg: String (ciphertext to decrypt)
-        key: String (encryption key)
+        - key: String (encryption key)
-    Process:
+    - Process:
-        Generates the key using generate_key().
+        - Generates the key using generate_key().
-        Iterates over each character in the message, converting it to its ASCII code, performing decryption using the Vigenère formula, and converting it back to a character.
+        - Iterates over each character in the message, converting it to its ASCII code, performing decryption using the Vigenère formula, and converting it back to a character.
-    Output: String (decrypted message)
+    - Output: String (decrypted message)

- Django Views for Encryption and Decryption
+#### Django Views for Encryption and Decryption

 4. Encryption View:
-    Function: encrypt(request)
+    - Function: encrypt(request)
-    Input: Query parameters from the request:
+    - Input: Query parameters from the request:
-        msg: The plaintext to encrypt (String)
+        - msg: The plaintext to encrypt (String)
-        key: The encryption key (String)
+        - key: The encryption key (String)
-    Process:
+    - Process:
-        Calls encrypt_vigenere() with the message and key.
+        - Calls encrypt_vigenere() with the message and key.
-        Returns a JSON response with the encrypted message.
+        - Returns a JSON response with the encrypted message.
-    Output: JSON object containing {'encrypted_msg': encrypted_message}
+    - Output: JSON object containing {'encrypted_msg': encrypted_message}

 5. Decryption View:
-    Function: decrypt(request)
+    - Function: decrypt(request)
-    Input: Query parameters from the request:
+    - Input: Query parameters from the request:
-        msg: The ciphertext to decrypt (String)
+        - msg: The ciphertext to decrypt (String)
-        key: The encryption key (String)
+        - key: The encryption key (String)
-    Process:
+    - Process:
-        Calls decrypt_vigenere() with the message and key.
+        - Calls decrypt_vigenere() with the message and key.
-        Returns a JSON response with the decrypted message.
+        - Returns a JSON response with the decrypted message.
-    Output: JSON object containing {'decrypted_msg': decrypted_message
+    - Output: JSON object containing {'decrypted_msg': decrypted_message

 ## Security Considerations

     1. Vulnerability Assessment: Identification of Potential Security Risks

         Input Validation:
             Risk of injection attacks (e.g., JavaScript injection) through unsanitized user input.
         Data Leakage:
             Sensitive data (e.g., plaintext) could be exposed through inadequate protection or logging.
         Denial of Service (DoS):
             The application could be vulnerable to DoS attacks if not properly managed, especially with heavy computations.

     2. Mitigation Strategies: Measures to Address Identified Vulnerabilities

         Input Validation:
             Sanitize and validate all user inputs to ensure they conform to expected formats (e.g., only allow alphanumeric characters for keys).
         Data Leakage:
             Implement secure logging practices and avoid logging sensitive information.
 Use HTTPS to encrypt data in transit.
         Denial of Service (DoS):
             Limit request rates (rate limiting) and implement timeout mechanisms for long-running processes.

     3. Testing: Procedures for Verifying Security Measures

         Static Code Analysis:
             Use tools to analyze the source code for vulnerabilities and coding standards (e.g., Bandit for Python).
         Dynamic Application Security Testing (DAST):
             Perform automated testing of the running application to identify security vulnerabilities, such as SQL injection and XSS.
         Penetration Testing:
             Conduct manual testing to simulate attacks and evaluate the security posture of the application.

+## Usage Instructions

+### Installation: Steps to Set Up the Program Environment

+#### Prerequisites:
+- Ensure you have Python (3.7 or higher) installed on your system.
+- Install pip (Python package installer), which usually comes with Python.

+#### Create a Virtual Environment:
+- Open a terminal and navigate to your project directory.
+- Create a virtual environment to isolate dependencies:

+        python -m venv (virtual environment name)

+Activate the virtual environment:

+    On Windows:

+    bash

+venv\Scripts\activate

+On macOS/Linux:

+bash

+        source venv/bin/activate

+Install Django and Dependencies:

+    Install Django and other required packages:

+    bash

+    pip install django
+    pip install djangorestframework  # If using REST framework

+Install Tailwind CSS (if applicable):

+    Install Node.js and npm (Node Package Manager).
+    Navigate to your project directory and run:

+    bash

+    npm install -D tailwindcss
+    npx tailwindcss init

+Set Up Django Project:

+    Create a new Django project:

+    bash

+django-admin startproject vigenere_cipher
+cd vigenere_cipher

+Create a new app for the cipher logic:

+bash

+python manage.py startapp cipher